 Jay Toups has guided Bioroot Energy from inception in 2008 to one of today’s best positioned clean fuel startups.
-Mr. Toups has excelled for 30 years in the fields of information technology, real estate, music, and enterprise marketing communications.
-His professional background includes 16 years as an information technology consultant and 12 years with Novell, Portlock Software, and Ford Sherman, Inc. in technical, managerial and executive positions.
-He completed studies in English and Business at the University of Southern Mississippi in 1980.
+Mr. Toups has excelled for 30 years as an entrepreneur and consultant in the fields of information technology, real estate, music, and enterprise marketing communications.
+His professional background includes 18 years as an information technology consultant and 12 years with Novell, Portlock Software, and Ford Sherman, Inc. in technical, managerial and executive positions.
+He studied English and Business at the University of Southern Mississippi.

 |David Butler, Finance/Operations

 David Butler has over thirty years of business experience including twenty years as a financial and operations executive, primarily at smaller privately held companies.
 He has supported or managed five preferred stock rounds, two convertible bridge debt transactions, multiple bank lines of credit and venture debt transactions totaling nearly $60 million, debt restructurings and buy-outs during times of duress, and six different M&A transactions both selling and buying.
 In addition to the core CFO functions of fund raising, accounting, treasury and financial planning, and the broader CFO functions such as legal, human resources and information systems, he has directly managed most non-financial functions such as sales, marketing, manufacturing and engineering.
 David recently served as CFO, COO and eventually President of Alara, an x-ray imaging company serving medical and security markets.
 Previous roles have included CFO at Integrated Insurance Technologies, VP of Finance and Administration at Rivio, VP and Controller at Diamond Multimedia, and CFO and General Manager at Plextor.
 David holds a BS in Finance from San Diego State University and an MBA from Santa Clara University.

 |Dr. Mary C. Ritz, Business Development